10 major waterfalls in Guyana

 In Guyana are located more than 300 major waterfalls and rapids as well as countless smaller falls.

-Other Guyanese falls are well hidden from occasional traveler.
+Other waterfalls of Guyana are well hidden from occasional traveler.
 Well – this is the 21st century – but in Guyana the pristine forest still covers most of the country and countless waterfalls are not available to hasty tourists and quite a few most likely have not been visited by anyone at all.

 A waterfall which is both very tall and very wide, is a rarity even in Guyana.